gx9702/UA-TypeRepository/Core/Part14/DataTypes/ReaderGroupTransportDataType/readme.md

 <!-- datatype -->
 ## ReaderGroupTransportDataType
+This Structure DataType is an abstract base type for transport mapping specific ReaderGroup parameters.
+The abstract DataType does not define fields.

+The ReaderGroupTransportDataType Structure representation in the AddressSpace is defined in Table 34.
 <!-- end of description -->
 The fields of the ReaderGroupTransportDataType DataType are defined in the following table: